ccubed/AngelBot/docs/source/Overwatch.rst

 Overwatch
 =========

 This module allows you to grab stats for battletags across the US or EU regions.
-Or at least it would if It was enabled.
-The code exists though, so I'm writing the documentation now in the hopes that the OWAPI that I rely on will someday be more reliable.
-Right now it's not reliable at all.

-**Note**: TLDR: This isn't enabled.
-The code exists.
-When OWAPI becomes production ready I will turn it on.

 Features
 --------